andreamgrs/holbertonschool-shell/basics/README.md

 Script 6-firstdirectory to create a directory
 Script 7-movethatfile to move file
 Script 8-firstdelete to delete file
 Script 9-firstdirdeletion to delete a dir
+Script 10-back to go to the prev dir